-- Popularity.
-Your feed will sort by most popular posts within your organization.
+Popularity.
+Your Feed will sort by the most popular Posts within your organization.
 Our popularity algorithm takes views, likes, and comments into account.

 Understanding the read/unread indicators.

-The blue dots indicate the posts that you have not read and the posts without indicate the posts that have been read.
+The blue dots indicate the Posts that you have not read and the Posts without the blue dots indicate the posts that have been read.

 When you return to your Feed the blue dots will disappear from your Feed once you have read the Post.